jon-nfc/ansible_collection_centurion/docs/projects/ansible/collection/centurion/playbooks/inventory.md

 - Gathers host information
 - Gathers sofware information
-- POSTS an inventory report to Centurion ERP
+- Uploads the inventory report to Centurion ERP
 - Cleans any leftover files used to create the reports